Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 Thank you for participating in the **Getting Started with Time Series Analytics for IoT in Snowflake** hands on lab!

-We would greatly appreciate get your feedback in our [**Time series analytics survey**](https://docs.google.com/forms/d/e/1FAIpQLSft8rz7OslJoZ4JZIUWMcNjdD45FwKZH5BGNRGY1n5kNIu1dg/viewform).
+**We would greatly appreciate your feedback in our [Time series analytics survey](https://docs.google.com/forms/d/e/1FAIpQLSft8rz7OslJoZ4JZIUWMcNjdD45FwKZH5BGNRGY1n5kNIu1dg/viewform)**.

 ### Additional Resources